Big bunny on campus: a hare-raising story

 The rabbit has been named Jack, because of its breed and in honour of the late ceramicist Jack Sures, whose art can be found on display at the university.

-Sures started the ceramics program in 1965 when the university was still part of the University of Saskatoon.
+Sures started the ceramics program in 1965 when the university was still part of the University of Saskatchewan.
 He also was the first to introduce gas kilns in Saskatchewan, and was granted professor emeritus status upon retiring in 1998.
 Sures maintained his connection with the university in the years that followed, up until his passing in 2018.

 Down the rabbit hole: the making of Jack